 By failing to prepare, you are preparing to fail.
 Be ready to change, tweak or adapt your sessions within seconds.
 It is ok if your session looks messy, don’t feel uncomfortable, learning is messy.
 You don’t need to have everything too organized, there is no need for everything to be so structured.
 There is no perfect session, but you have to plan it as a masterclass.

 Manipulate the task.
 What you train is what you get.
 As coaches we are learning designers, so design realistic scenarios and situations that allow players certain opportunities for actions and consequences for their actions.
 Be ready to be surprised by the outcome of what you were expecting to see from the game.
 Remember that players need to have interactions with teammates and opponents in order to be able to solve problems consistently.
 Tasks should be challenging but always as a reference to the real game.

 Increase or decrease the complexity in your practice games.
 Adding more numbers, adding more rules have to be in line with the capabilities of the players.

-Mix the age groups and the players with different abilities, the psycho -social interaction is very beneficial.
+Mix the age groups and the players with different abilities, the psycho-social interaction is very beneficial.
 There is no need to stick the players into certain positions including GK’s.
-Let them experience all areas of the game, so that they will develop different technicotactical and psychosociological aspect of the game.
+Let them experience all areas of the game so that they will develop different technicotactical and psychosociological aspects of the game.

-Involve the players in the feedback, let them take responsibility of their actions.
+Involve the players in the feedback, let them take responsibility for their actions.
 Use the ‘Socratic method.’
 Asking good questions is an art.
-However, keep in mind that understanding of the game is not the same as understanding in the game.
+However, keep in mind that understanding the game is not the same as understanding the game.
 So, go back to your session design and see if that speaks to the players.
 Give value to your questions.

 The above is not in any particular order.
 It depends on your external factors and the culture you are in.
 Adapt, but keep in mind that if we don’t preach what we teach as role models; then we are coaches with a double standard.